2022-23 game bird hunting forecast

 The early portion of the waterfowl season is usually best for local and early migrant birds, and hunters can expect to find abundant dabbling ducks such as green-winged teal, gadwall, shoveler, wigeon, pintail and mallards on the wildlife area.
-Waterfowl production was fairly strong this year, with good numbers of Canada goose, gadwall, mallard and cinnamon teal broods being observed throughout summer.
+Waterfowl production was average this year with mallard numbers being poor, but good numbers of Canada goose, gadwall and cinnamon teal broods were observed throughout summer.

 Regular season goose hunting should be fair for locally produced Canada geese.
 Canada goose hunting should improve later in the season with freezing conditions, which tend to concentrate geese near open water.
-In an attempt to reduce harvest pressure on the rarer Tule white-fronted goose, the daily bag limit in Lake County is one.
+To reduce harvest pressure on the rarer Tule white-fronted goose, the daily bag limit in Lake County is one white-fronted goose.

 A large portion of this population is either wintering in NW Washington/SW British Columbia, along the Columbia River or staying on northern (Alberta) staging grounds until late in the fall when they are pushed south by winter weather.
 Unfortunately, these geese migrating out of Canada are now by bypassing traditional staging areas such as Summer Lake on their way to California.

 Recently, staging numbers at the wildlife area appear to have stabilized at around 5-6,000 birds.
-Favorable weather conditions will be necessary to encourage large numbers of geese to stage in the basin, reduce overflights to wintering areas further south, and create favorable hunting conditions.
+It will take favorable weather conditions to encourage large numbers of geese to stage in the basin, reduce overflights to wintering areas further south, and create favorable hunting conditions.